j-breitler/GIS_2_midterm/README.md

 - **Techno-economic assessment** using Levelized Cost of Electricity (LCOE) calculations
 - **Spatial analysis** at 100m resolution across NUTS-2 administrative regions

-### Adaptation for Austria
+### Adaptation for a Bezirk of Styria
-We adapt this methodology to Austria's context, focusing on its 9 NUTS-2 regions:
+We adapt this methodology to Südoststeiermerk's context, focusing on its 9
-- AT11: Ostösterreich (Eastern Austria)
-- AT12: Niederösterreich (Lower Austria)
-- AT13: Wien (Vienna)
-- AT21: Kärnten (Carinthia)
-- AT22: Steiermark (Styria)
-- AT31: Oberösterreich (Upper Austria)
-- AT32: Salzburg (Salzburg)
-- AT33: Tirol (Tyrol)
-- AT34: Vorarlberg (Vorarlberg)

 ## Project Goals